Pillars of Support – Part 2: Building Product

 - Important product decisions are communicated to and validated by the Support team.
 On a weekly basis, we discuss new product insights mined over the last few days, and analyze this data to identify new features and areas of improvement.
 On a quarterly basis, our Support team is involved in the process of shaping new product objectives.
 During these meetups, Support Engineers answer to simple questions, such as “what is the biggest pain of Product Bundles right now”, and rate new feature ideas from an impact/benefit perspective.

-Fostering this product mindset in our Support team allows it to:
+Fostering a product mindset in our Support team allows it to:

 - Provide clearer, understandable explanations about current product limitations.